SydneySwofford/MockDeviceUnderTest/ReadMe.md

 - Multiple actuator movements one after another.

 Additionally, the zipBoard class could be built out more, and more functions could be added to better interact with the newMockAccelerometer.

-## 6. Conclusion
-Thanks for the fun project!